Skip links

 Be Patient in Knowing Yourself

 The practice of meditation for drug recovery is not all about knowing how to focus.
-Most importantly, meditation is about learning the ways on how your mind works.
+Most importantly, meditation is about learning the ways how your mind works.
 Do you ever wonder what’s going on inside your head?
 Is it all foggy and chaotic?
 Is it difficult to understand?

-You may get frustrated at first because looking at your mind would feel like going through dense jungle where you don’t know where to go.
+You may get frustrated at first because looking at your mind would feel like going through a dense jungle where you don’t know where to go.
 With meditation, you can start carving a path for yourself.
 The strange wilderness of your mind becomes more and more familiar.
 The details become vivid, and you’re not as scared as you once were.
 You will better understand your thought processes.

 Be Committed

 When you try something, not just meditation, do your best to give it time before you decide that it’s not for you.
 Meditating for two minutes every day isn’t that big a commitment.
-It won’t cost you anything, and there’s no harm trying it out.
+It won’t cost you anything, and there’s no harm in trying it out.

 With all the great benefits that you can get from meditation, the only thing you have to give it is time and commitment.
 Do it for at least a month.
 Hopefully, you’ll do it with seriousness and sincerity so that you will be able to assess if it’s something that you like genuinely.